Shivanshu5998s/Mock-11/README.md

 26Aug2022 --- New changes.

-# Pet Store
+# Doctor-Patient Records Store

-A small react app to keep the data of the pets available in the sore.
+A small react app to keep the data of the Doctor-Patient Records available in the store.

 ## Demo video